abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 [^oldtom]: [oldest and fatherless](https://km-515.livejournal.com/1042.html) his terrible secret

-This post is about netflix accounting, incidentally about uber accounting because uber is in similar slow trouble, incidentally about currency in the roman empire (because it's relevant), and whether these many implosions indicate a systemic problem in how we finance growth.
+This post is about netflix accounting, incidentally about uber accounting because uber is in similar slow trouble, incidentally about subsidy + collapse in the roman empire, and whether these many implosions indicate a systemic problem in how we finance growth.

 1. toc
 {:toc}